 Welcome to Mediation Forum - Ireland.

-Dear Panel Member or Visitor,
+Dear Member or Visitor,

-from which a rich resource of skilled ADR practitioners was emerging from the first academic year. .Over the years, these people from the Trinity post-graduate programme have been joined, on the MFI panel, by those who have completed bespoke mediation training workshops devised in a way to provide a high standard of practical training guided by the work and experience gained through directing the Post Graduate Studies - as Programme Co-ordinator - over a ten year period that witnessed the development of emerging processes in the resolution of disputes that are appropriate to early intervention without the need to go through the adversarial system of the Courts.
-I now conduct the ADR and Mediation teaching and training on the Court as Adjunct Assistant Professor
+Over the subsequent years, those qualified from the Trinity post-graduate programme have been joined, on the MFI panel, by many professional and business people who have completed bespoke Mediation Training programmes devised in a way to provide a high standard of practical training guided by my experience of national and international standards in this area while directing the Post Graduate Studies programme - over a ten year period, in this and other jurisdictions, that witnessed the development and acknowledgement of emerging processes in the resolution of disputes that are amenable to early non-adversarial intervention

-Those of you who are keenly following the development of ADRs and mediation in this, and other, jurisdictions will be aware of the inroduction of new Court Rules to promote mediation and conciliation in proceedings in the Superior Courts.
+Those of you who are keenly following the development of ADRs and mediation in this, and other, jurisdictions will be aware of the introduction of new Court Rules to promote mediation and conciliation in proceedings in the Superior Courts.

 More recently, there has been some debate and discussion , at the Draft Heads of Bill stage, in relation to proposed Mediation legislation.
 We welcome further debate and comment on the proposed measures as set out in the Draft Heads of Bill.

-.
 For further information on this see the Department of Justice website.

-To develop standards of best practice and a centre of excellence in this field of work, she founded the Post Graduate Programme in Trinity which she directed for over ten years until she handed over the co-ordinating role to Dr Gillian Wylie of Trinity College, in 2011.
+To develop standards of best practice and a Centre of excellence in this field of work, she founded the Post Graduate Programme in Trinity which she directed for over ten years until she handed over the co-ordinating role to Dr Gillian Wylie of Trinity College, in 2011.
 From this Post Graduate Programme, emerged experts from the public and private sector who were expanding their skills to engage in the practice of mediation and hence Mediation Forum - Ireland developed to harbour an expanding panel of skilled Mediators.

 Paulyn has lectured in this area extensively at home and abroad.
 She was invited by the Dept. of Constitutional Affairs in the UK to address members of the Judiciary on Commercial Mediation when they were introducing the County Court annexed Mediation service.
-In 2006, she was invited, on the nomination of the Civil Mediation Council (CMC) to contribute to a major Conference when they were launching the Mediation Help Line in Birmingham.
+In 2006, she was invited, on the nomination of the Civil Mediation Council (CMC) in the UK to contribute to a Conference when they were launching the Mediation Help Line in Birmingham.

 Among the professional groups she has trained are the Western Circuit of the Bar of England and Wales and the Faculty of Advocates in Scotland.